-Applicants for the award must have a PhD (up to 15 years post PhD, allowing for career breaks) at the time of application.
-If in any doubt concerning eligibility please contact Janet Alexander at the BACR Secretariat for assistance.
-Applicants must submit in one PDF document a completed BACR/AstraZeneca Award Application form; List of Publications; Summary of accomplishments in cancer research; reprints of 3 most notable publications and a letter of support from their Supervisor/Line Manager Applicants must be a BACR member (membership application may accompany the Award application).
+The award applicant must have a PhD (up to 15 years post-PhD, allowing for career breaks) at the time of application.
+If in any doubt concerning eligibility, don't hesitate to get in touch with Janet Alexander at the BACR Secretariat for assistance.
+In addition, applicants must submit in one PDF document a completed BACR/AstraZeneca Award Application form; List of Publications; Summary of accomplishments in cancer research; reprints of the three most notable publications, and a letter of support from their Supervisor/Line Manager Applicants must be a BACR member (membership application may accompany the Award application).

 Applicants to provide in one PDF document:

 Applicants must adhere to this format, or the application will be returned without consideration by BACR.

 Please email all relevant documentation to Janet Alexander (BACR Secretariat) at: email@example.com with "BACR AstraZeneca Award" in the subject line of the email.

 Applications will be acknowledged once received.
 If you don't receive an acknowledgement within 72 hours, contact the BACR Secretariat.

 BACR is a registered charity in England and Wales (289297)